Golf Tutorials

 • Fat Shots: The opposite compensation can happen, where your arms drop to try and "find" the ball from the new, taller position, digging into the turf behind it.

 • Massive Power Loss: True power comes from rotation.
-When you extend early, you’re essentially braking, stopping your body's a powerful rotation and just pushing at the ball with your arms.
+When you extend early, you're essentially braking, stopping your body's powerful rotation and just pushing at the ball with your arms.
 Speed and distance disappear.

 The Root Causes of Early Extension

-golfers don’t early-extend just for fun.
+Golfers don't early-extend just for fun.
 It's almost always a reaction, a subconscious move the body makes to solve another problem in the swing.
 To fix it, you have to understand the 'why' behind it.

 1. Physical Limitations